TaringGuwa/the-warfare/README.md

-# the-warfare
+# The Warfare

+A JavaScript strategy game currently under development.

+## About

-A JavaScript based strategy game with territorial control, economy, military logistics and AI.
+This is a strategy game focused on territorial control, economy, military, infrastructure, and AI.

+## Technology

+- HTML
+- CSS
+- JavaScript

+## Status

+🚧 In Development